Meet Yuzhou Bai, a PhD candidate and student staff member at East Asian Library

 Every school year more than 500 student staff are employed across each of Princeton University Library’s (PUL) nine branches.
 The work, which ranges from administrative support to collection development, often provides students a springboard for future education and careers.

-This is an interview with Yuzhou Bai, a PhD candidate and student staff member at East Asian Library, whose work with the Library gave him the experience needed to secure his current internship position.
+This is an interview with Yuzhou Bai, a PhD candidate and student staff member at East Asian Library, whose work with the Library gave him the experience needed to secure his current fellowship position.

 Tell us about your major and time at Princeton University